 He’s hit the nail on the head with the narrowness point.
 It’s the salient feature of Bennett’s North.
 I suspect that the weird bit would have happened even if Bennett had been born in Brighton, since that’s just a part of who he is.
 Can you imagine T.S.
 Eliot having a homeless woman in a van parked in his drive for 15 years?
 I think not.
 But “The Lady in the Van” reveals that for Bennett it’s just Business As Usual.
 He doesn’t come without quirks, even when he’s writing historical plays like “The Madness of King George.”

 So let’s get acquainted with some of Bennett’s Northern Folk.
 There’s no better place to start than with Mam and Dad from “Sunset Across The Bay,” the TV film from 1975, viewable here.
 There’s an excellent analysis by David Rolinson here.
-We see Dad finish his working life — he’s working class so it’s not a question of a career — by doing his last day on the job and coming away with a toaster as his reward for a few decades of loyal service.
-He walks home across a northern urban landscape of such unremitting bleakness that when he finally reaches his terraced house it only makes sense that it’s the last inhabited dwelling in a street of Victorian worker housing scheduled for demolition.
+We see Dad finish his working life — he’s working class so it’s not a career — by doing his last day on the job and coming away with a toaster as his reward for a few decades of loyal service.
+He walks home across an urban landscape of such unremitting bleakness that when he finally reaches his terraced house it only makes sense that it’s the last inhabited dwelling in a street of Victorian worker housing scheduled for demolition.
 The term “slum” is used in the film to describe the area, but to be perfectly honest, compared to the dodgy accommodations I’ve seen people inhabit in London, there’s nothing slummy about it.
-Terraced houses like that would be worth a few hundred thou at the very least in London.
+Terraced houses like that would be worth a cool half million at the very least in London.
 But let us not cavil, it’s not London, it’s Leeds, which doubtless has vastly different standards for accommodation because the locals haven’t been pushed out by property investors from Asia and the Gulf States.

 I don’t know over how long a time period filming took place, but it seems astonishing to me that even in northern England the sky can only ever be heavily overcast and the vista short before petering out in a sickly, pale haze.
 That impression is, however, what the film conveys.
 The weather looks like a meteorological equivalent of chronic constipation.
 People dress in heavy clothing the color of an unploughed field before spring has sprung.
 In fact, had Dante been born in Yorkshire one suspects that he’d not have had to look far to find a model for at least one of his circles of hell.
-Stood there right in front of you, plain as the nose on your face.
+It’s stood there right in front of you, plain as the nose on your face.
 Isn’t it, Dad.
 Aye, Mam, so it is.

 As unremittingly bleak as are the cityscape and the weather, so are the characters unremittingly sparing with words.
 In some of the reviews I’ve read of Bennett’s pieces about Northern Folk this characteristic has been called authentic, or part of the charm of Bennett’s characterizations, or symbolic of the toughness Northerners value.
 But hang on a minute, let’s cross-check that with “Coronation Street” and it 30-odd years of popularity with the British public.
 You can’t get a word in edgewise, especially in the early years when the pace of the dialogue approaches the rapidity of Gilbert-and-Sullivan patter.
 And then, loath though I am to do it, let’s bring “Geordie Shore” into the mix — can’t get much more Northern than that, can you.
 As we all know, you can’t shut those tossers up, either.
 So this Northern “strong, silent type” sounds like something of a trope that may not have much basis in reality.
 Granted, watching an interview with Bennett or listening to his commentary as he walks you round Westminster Abbey (video here) makes it seem plausible, but one suspects that has more to do with Bennett than with the North.
 The fishwives in “Coronation Street” are more likely the rule than the exception.

 Dad and Mam are finally out the door on their way to Morecambe, the boards going up over the windows of their terraced house as they climb into the cab taking them to the bus station.
 Since it’s all pretend anyway, we’re going to follow them as though they were tourists and see what we come across along the way from Leeds to Morecambe.
-Since we’re pretending about pretending, we’ll imagine them not in a bus with cheesey organ music playing but rather in an old Anglia, at their leisure and able to stop anywhere they like along the 71 miles that separates them from the life they knew in Leeds and the hazy horizon awaiting them in Morecambe.
+Since we’re pretending about pretending, we’ll imagine them not in a bus with cheesy organ music playing but rather in an old Anglia, at their leisure and able to stop anywhere they like along the 71 miles that separates them from the life they knew in Leeds and the hazy horizon awaiting them in Morecambe.
 What will we find, I wonder … Let’s hit the road and see.

 Timothy West and Prunella Scales made one of the journeys in their BBC series “Great Canal Journeys” on the Leeds and Liverpool Canal going roughly along the same route, albeit in the opposite direction, so if you want to add the photogenic trip down memory lane to the visual image repertoire, have a look (video here).
 The film has some good footage of the area including bits on Skipton and Howarth.
 It would never occur to Mam and Dad to do a canal trip, of course — they couldn’t afford it even if they wanted to, so we won’t be pottering about on the water like characters in The Wind in the Willows.
 The Anglia is the place for us.

-Leeds, by the way, is quite the going concern these days — hardly the dystopian, post-industrial glumness that the film portrays.
+Leeds, by the way, is quite the going concern these days — hardly the dystopian, post-industrial glumness the film portrays.
 But in that regard it’s more the exception than the rule, as the first stop makes clear, for the first stop is: Bradford.